Ascot Racecourse Flat Season – what to expect from your visit

 Ascot Racecourse, Flat Season – what to expect

-Ascot racecourse always seems to have a plethora of events happening, so check to see if any of them take your fancy.
+Ascot racecourse always has a variety of events happening, so check to see if any of them take your fancy.

 When we went, there was an international food festival taking place, as well as live cooking classes in a separate marquee.